kevin872/Get-AP-Daily-Video-Transcript/README.md

 * Open AP Daily Video
 * Click Inspect Element (Right-click > Inspect or cmd+opt+I (⌘ + ⌥ + I) or cmd+opt+C (⌘ + ⌥ + c))
 * Click on Console
-* Paste in the script.js code twice in the console
+* Paste the script.js code twice in the console
 * The output should be a few errors and then the transcript

 ## Supported Browsers